-Baby Nurse – A baby nurse, also known as a night nurse, postpartum doula or newborn care specialist, is a caregiver that is trained and skilled in newborn care.
+Baby Nurse – A baby nurse, also known as a night nurse, postpartum doula, or newborn care specialist, is a caregiver that is trained and skilled in newborn care.
 While the term nurse is widely used, these types of caregivers are not providing medical care, nor are they registered nurses.
 The responsibilities of a baby nurse, postpartum nurse or newborn care specialist, encompass the needs of the baby and mom, as well as of the family.
 A baby nurse is there with your family for a few days, a week or even months, depending on your needs.
-They require a room and meals and will stay with you 24/7 during the time they are helping you settle in with your new baby.
+They require a room and meals and will stay with you 24/7 while helping you settle in with your new baby.

 Newborn Care Specialist – A newborn care specialist, also known as a baby nurse, is a newer term for a caregiver who specializes in helping parents care for their newborns during the day time and/or night time.
-They will help the parents develop healthy eating, sleeping, and care routines for the baby, as well as allow the new parents to rest.
+They will help the parents develop healthy eating, sleeping, and care routines for the baby and allow the new parents to rest.
 A newborn care specialist typically works 6 to 24 hour shifts and are responsible for all the tasks related to baby care.

-Postpartum Doula – A postpartum doula is an in-home caregiver who is available for daytime or night time assignments.
-They help parents understand babies’ needs, helping them with the transition into motherhood/fatherhood.
-They take care of the newborn, mom, and the whole family by providing educational, emotional and physical support to new parents.
+Postpartum Doula – A postpartum doula is an in-home caregiver who is available for daytime or nighttime assignments.
+They help parents understand babies’ needs, helping them transition into motherhood/fatherhood.
+They take care of the newborn, mom, and the whole family by providing educational, emotional, and physical support to new parents.
 Unless there are issues, postpartum mood disorders, multiple newborns, or a baby with special needs, a postpartum doula typically works only within the first 12 weeks after birth or the Fourth Trimester.

 Night Nanny – A night nanny is a caregiver who helps the parents with the baby at night.
 They may be hired for a week, months, or just a few nights a week.
-It’s imperative that your night nanny has experience with newborns, although most of the time, a night nanny does not provide sleep training for the baby, advice, education, breastfeeding support, or scheduling help.
+Your night nanny must have experience with newborns, although most of the time, a night nanny does not provide sleep training for the baby, advice, education, breastfeeding support, or scheduling help.
 They will typically feed, burp, change diapers, and bathe the baby as needed at night.

 Nanny – A nanny is a person, usually with special training and experience in early childhood development, employed to care for children in a household on a daily part-time or full-time basis.
 Nannies may live in or out of the house, depending on their circumstances and those of their employers.
 The duties of a Nanny might include loving and nurturing infants and toddler care, coming up with exciting and engaging child developmental activities for the child, scheduling and encouraging playdates, helping with homework and driving to and from after school activities.

-Sleep Trainer – A sleep trainer, also known as a sleep coach is a person that helps your baby or toddler learn how to sleep through the night, and take regular, consistent naps.
-A Sleep Trainer has expertise in guiding older babies to sleep through the night by implementing consistent sleep methods in a calm manner so that your baby understands what is expected.
+Sleep Trainer – A sleep trainer, also known as a sleep coach, helps your baby or toddler learn how to sleep through the night and take regular, consistent naps.
+A Sleep Trainer has expertise in guiding older babies to sleep through the night by calmly implementing consistent sleep methods so your baby understands what is expected.
 They also guide parents in how to help their child learn to fall asleep without assistance and will tailor strategies to your specific needs.